dynatrace-oss-contrib/opentelemetry-specification/specification/trace/semantic_conventions/cloudevents.md

 **Span name:** `CloudEvents Process <event_type>` **Span kind:** CONSUMER

 Note: CloudEvents processing does not follow a common pattern.
-Some libraries that work with CloudEvents expose handlers for processing (e.g.  [CloudEvents Go SDK](https://github.com/cloudevents/sdk-go#receive-your-first-cloudevent)) and are able to auto-instrument processing calls.
-In other cases, when library does not have CloudEvent handler or users choose not to use it, CloudEvents are deserialized or processed in application code.
-In this case, the instrumentation responsibility falls under the application owner.
+Some "CloudEvents-enabled" libraries expose handlers for processing (e.g.  [CloudEvents Go SDK](https://github.com/cloudevents/sdk-go#receive-your-first-cloudevent)) and can auto-instrument the processing calls.
+Alternatively, a library might offer a handler, but the user chooses not to use it, or a library does not offer one at all.
+In such cases, the instrumentation responsibility falls under the application owner.

 ## Attributes